Rory-Rogerson/Rory-Rogerson/README.md

 @Rory-Rogerson

-Repos are here for
+Repositories are here for

-A)  Excercises from "Introducing Go" and "Learning Go" books.
+A)  GO - Excercises from "Introducing Go" and "Learning Go" books.
-B)  Examples from Youtube
+B)  GO - Examples from Youtube.
+C)  Bash - General bash shell projects
-C)  Repoistory for the ROOMS project
+D)  Repoistory for the ROOMS project.

 <!---
 Rory-Rogerson/Rory-Rogerson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.